pipoe2h/ansible-role-pivpn/README.md

 TODO
 --------------
+  * systemd symlinks need to be created.
+  * set-cap openvpn so it can run with less privs
   * I've left in the original defaults although they are largely redundant - as I have multiple locations installed
   * iptables defaults have not been done yet.
   * I have not got around to calling the pivpn scripts to create a default session(s) although the stubbing is there.